The AI Doesn't Read Words. It Reads Numbers.

 The English vs. Arabic Gap

-Here's where it gets real for Arabic speakers:
+Here's where it gets real for Arabic speakers.
+The same 100 words of content costs very different amounts of tokens:

-Not because Arabic is "worse" — purely because the tokenizer has seen less Arabic text and hasn't built as rich a vocabulary for it.
+You're paying ~50% more for the same content in Arabic — not because Arabic is "worse," but purely because the tokenizer has seen less Arabic text and hasn't built as rich a vocabulary for it.
+(This gap is improving; GPT-4o's tokenizer is notably more Arabic-efficient than older models.)

 What This Means in Real Money